Zywave/booster/src/_areas/design-system/components/tables.md

 #### Truncating data

-The benefit of truncating data is that it can keep the table compact in terms of height
+The benefit of truncation is that the table height remains compact and all row heights will remain equal.

 The negative of wrapping data is that important information may be hidden